TejasTadikonda04/cf_ai_prism-ai/PROMPTS.md

 I am getting the following error when attempting to generate a color Palette: Error connecting to AI: TypeError: Cannot read properties of undefined (reading 'forEach').
 Explain the error and make the necessary changes to @index.ts and @index.html

 There is a problem with the history.
 As soon as a new color gradient is generated, the previous color dissapears in the history.
 Diagnose the issue and make the necessary changes.

+The algorithm currently only factors in one color out of the 5 in order to generate the gradient.
+I want you to change the algorithm to create the gradient using all 5 of the colors returned by the LLM.